vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 [Python lib for streaming in Bot](https://pypi.org/project/botframework-streaming/)

 At the moment, this library seems to be either not in use or even under development.
 The links here to the source code also do not work !!
-Surprisingly, even for the C# version, no concrete example and guide was available.
+Surprisingly, even for the C# version, no concrete example and guide was available and looks to be in total mess.

 ## STREAMING MODE - Workaround